umutozge/smallworld/README.md

            (color caucasian))))
 ```

-###### Internal representation of categories

-`SmallWorld` translates each category it finds in your `.lex` file to its internal representation, which is written to the file `_lexicon.lisp` each time you load a lexicon.
+`SmallWorld` translates each category it finds in your `.yaml` file to its internal representation, which is written to the file `_lexicon.lisp` each time you load a lexicon.

 Here is an example lexical entry.